 - Cement: Why would there be cement down in the drains?
 It’s not something you would pour down a drain, after all.
 The problem isn’t cement going down the drains.
 It’s cement from other construction getting into the drains.
 When older pipes are no longer in use, construction often fills them up with cement, and this can end up getting into other drainpipes that are in use.

-- Vermin: This isn’t a pleasant one to bring up, but rats and mice can sometimes enter into the drains, and this is obviously a serious problem.
+- Vermin: This isn’t a pleasant one to bring up, but rats and mice can sometimes enter the drains, and this is a serious problem.

 Here’s something to keep in mind: drain clogs don’t necessarily come from something that’s stuck down in the drainpipe.
 If you have a major clog that doesn’t respond to a plunger or drain snake, the trouble may be down deeper in the drainage system, such as the sewer line.
 Calling for a professional plumber when you have drain clogs ensures that you’ll find out the actual problem so it can be fixed correctly.